Advanced Industrial

 4-20mA Interface

-Number of Supported Sensors Up to 2 (simultaneously) x 2-wire or 4-wire
+Number of Supported Sensors 2 x 2-wire or 4-wire

 Sensors Software Support Sensor-agnostic, using a 2-channel analogue current sensing circuit